News & Reviews

 Awareness is key and central to his belief system.

 He believes that only God and Us are truly aware.

 He believes that no other part of the universe has that level of intellectual self-awareness that we do and that no other part of the universe has either the ability or the need to think about the purpose and the meaning of anything at all other than to do things that fit the instinctive or chemical and biological roles built into each living thing.

 The cover of his book has DNA as prayer beads.
 Beautiful image.

-That belief is a good fit for the work about instance driven inter group interactions and inter personal interactions that The Institute for InterGroup Understanding is trying to do.
+That belief about the fact that we should have a purpose for our lives and should help each other into a future of understanding and Peace is a good fit for the work about instance driven inter group interactions and inter personal interactions that The Institute for InterGroup Understanding is trying to do with this website.

 Primal Pathways explains the dozen key sets of instincts that we all have that guide many of our inter group and inter personal behaviors and explains how to use our intellect to steer our instincts into enlightened behaviors.

 The patterns of instinctive influence are obvious when we look at those behaviors.